kazeburo/mackerel-plugin-maxcpu/README.md

   -h, --help       Show this help message
 ```

 At the first time of execution, mackerel-plugin-maxcpu spawns the calculating daemon.
-From second execution mackerel-plugin-maxcpu connects the daemon to know CPU usages.
+From second execution mackerel-plugin-maxcpu connects the background daemon to know CPU usages.

 ## sample